-The liberal arts baccalaureate degrees require a minimum of 123 credit hours, distributed according to University and College policy outlined below, with at least a 2.0 cumulative grade point average (GPA).
+The liberal arts baccalaureate degrees require a minimum of 123 credit hours, distributed according to the university and college policy outlined below, with at least a 2.0 cumulative grade point average (GPA).
 A minimum 2.0 GPA must also be maintained in CLA/CST coursework and in the major.

 Bachelor of Arts Requirements

 Students must also complete the requirements of a major.
-The minimum acceptable grade in a course taken to fulfill major requirements is a "C-", though students need a "C" GPA overall in minor coursework in order to graduate with the minor.
+The minimum acceptable grade in a course taken to fulfill major requirements is a "C-", though students need a "C" GPA overall in major coursework in order to graduate.
 Students are encouraged to declare their major by the end of the freshman year; forms for this purpose are available in the Academic Advising Center on the third floor at 1810 Liacouras Walk.

 B.A. majors are offered in the divisions of the Humanities and the Social Sciences.